Want to learn new ways to make extra money?

 More Cool Stuff

-Personal Capital vs. Mint: Which Personal Finance App is Right for You?
+Personal Capital vs. Mint: Which One is Right for You?

 Two of the most popular personal finance apps are Personal Capital and Mint.
 Here’s how they compare, what they each do well and how to decide which one is right for you.
 It’s easy to budget with the fintech apps available today.